-The main differences in the delay performance of the aforementioned policies appear in the heavy-traffic regime where the load approaches one.
-If we take JSQ as a reference, then JIQ deviates from this benchmark under certain heavy-traffic conditions.
-This issue was addressed in \cite{zhou2017designing,zhou2018heavy}, which propose Join Below the Threshold (JBT): a refinement of JIQ for achieving heavy-traffic delay optimality at the expense of increasing the communication overhead only mildly.
-Despite similarity in name, the problem considered in the latter papers is essentially different from the one addressed in the present paper since achieving delay optimality in a system of parallel single-server queues does not require to maintain a balanced distribution of the load; in fact, the JBT policy does not maintain even queue lengths.
-The JBT policy was considered for systems of heterogeneous limited processor sharing servers with state-dependent service rates in \cite{horvath2019mean}.
-Individual limited processor sharing systems with state-dependent service rates were studied in \cite{gupta2009self}, who analyze how to set the multi-programming-limit to minimize the mean response time in a way that is robust with respect to the arrival process; this is a scheduling problem where the way in which the service rate changes with the number of tasks sharing the server is a crucial factor.
-In the context of purely processor sharing servers with finite buffers, dispatching policies which are insensitive to the job size distribution, as in \cite{bonald2004insensitive}, have received considerable attention.
-The asymptotic loss probability of an insensitive dispatching policy in a symmetric scenario is studied in \cite{jonckheere2016asymptotics} and \cite{comte2019dynamic} proposes a token-based insensitive load balancing rule for a system with different classes of both jobs and servers, assuming balanced service rates across the server classes.
+The main differences in the delay performance of the above policies appear in heavy-traffic regimes where the load approaches one.
+If JSQ is the reference, then JIQ deviates from this benchmark under certain heavy-traffic conditions.
+This was addressed in \cite{zhou2017designing,zhou2018heavy}, which propose a refinement of JIQ designed to achieve the same heavy-traffic delay as JSQ at the expense of only a mild increase in the communication overhead; this policy is called Join Below the Threshold (JBT).
+Despite similarity in name, the problem considered in these papers is fundamentally different from the one addressed in the present paper, because achieving delay optimality in a system of parallel single-server queues does not require to maintain a balanced distribution of the load.
+In fact, the queue lengths are not balanced if JBT is used.

+The JBT policy was considered for systems of heterogeneous limited processor sharing servers with state-dependent service rates in \cite{horvath2019mean,horvath2023mean}.
+Such servers were studied individually in \cite{gupta2009self}, which analyzes how to set the multi-programming-limit to minimize the mean response time in a way that is robust with respect to the arrival process; this is a scheduling problem where the way in which the service rate changes with the number of tasks sharing the server is a crucial factor.
+In the context of purely processor sharing servers with finite buffers, \cite{jonckheere2016asymptotics} studies the loss probability of a dispatching policy that is insensitive to the distribution of task sizes.
+Also, \cite{comte2019dynamic} proposes a token-based insensitive policy for a system with different classes of both tasks and servers, assuming balanced service rates across the server classes.